-Each week you will complete Perusall discussions and Homework.
+Each lecture you will complete Exercises, Homework, and sometimes discussion posts.
 It is your responsibility to turn in each assignment on the required date.
-Homework or discussion postings turned in after the scheduled due date will be lowered to the next letter grade for each 12-hour period late.
+Exercises or discussion postings turned in after the scheduled due date will be lowered to the next letter grade for each 12-hour period late.
 The exceptions that may be considered is due to sickness, university excused function, or circumstances beyond the students' control.
 The instructor reserves the sole right to determine what grounds constitutes a reasonable excuse for missing or submitting a late work assignment, the right to require the student to submit proper verification of such excuse.